-Laura Dorrell, Council Member, motioned to approve the August 19th, 2020 meeting minutes, and second to motion was made by Barbara Reyes, Council Member.
+Barbara Reyes, Council Member, motioned to approve the September 14, 2020 meeting minutes, and second to motion was made by, Laura Dorrell, Council Member.
 Motion carried.

-Attached is an email from Ruel Rogers regarding Morenci Water & Electric 5-year plan for replacement of water lines.

 Discussion and/or action related to the update of the 1997 Town of Clifton Road/Street Inventory:

-Rudy Perez, Town Manager, is accepting comments from members regarding consultants that do studies on streets and roads.
-Council member, Laura Dorrell, asked about possible funding from SEAGO.
-Rudy replied that they are first on his grant list.
+Rudy Perez, Town Manager, made changes to the scope of work for the Town of Clifton Comprehensive Pavement Assessment Study which were suggested in the last meeting.
+The consultant will coordinate studies with all utility companies.

-Rudy Perez, Town Manager, will revise the draft scope of work to specify that the Town will coordinate with utility companies.
+Rudy Perez, Town Manager, stated that grant funding applications will be available beginning January 1, 2021 through June 2021.
+Mr. Perez will apply for a $100,000 grant revise the draft scope of work to specify that the Town will coordinate with utility companies.
 Rudy presented a draft scope of work to secure funding for the assessment study to the committee.
 He asked for questions and/or comments .

 Mr. Lorenzo, Chair, asked how long will it take to secure funding?
 Mr. Perez, replied hopefully in the next 30 days.
 Mr. Perez also stated that he would be looking at other sources as well for funding.